hemidactylus/mlops-speedrun-spamclassifier/README.md

 in the online store (Astra DB) the tables for each feature view will be created (empty for the time being).

-> _Note_: we pass an environment variable to Feast commands
+> _Note_: we pass environment variables to Feast commands
+> (and later to other commands as well) as a way to emulate
-> to emulate the "evolution over time" of the feature-store definitions.
+> "evolution over time" of some components of the architecture.
 > In a real application, this should generally not be needed.

 #### Training the first model ("2019-model")

 Why did we go through this hassle with the feature store?
-One of the reasons is that different teams can share standardized access to the features and share them easily.
+One of the reasons is that different teams are granted standardized access to the features and the ability to share them easily.

-Now, indeed, another team in the company can take these features and train the model by retrieving labels and features from the feature store.
+Now, indeed, another team in the company can take these features and train a classifier model by retrieving labels and features from the feature store.

-The data scientists can indeed start reading features from the feature store, the set of `sms_id` to use for training, and create the "2019" spam-detection model.
+The data scientists can start reading features from the feature store, the set of `sms_id` to use for training, and create the "2019" spam-detection model.
 Since they like to work with interactive notebooks, here's what you do: